Courses to Get PR in Australia

 Plumbing courses are typically a Certificate III or IV.
 With 5,766 occupation open for permanent residency and an 11.2% projected job growth till 2022, plumbers are in demand in Australia.

-Plumbing job in the lists are Airconditioning and Mechanical Services Plumber, Plumber (General), and Roof Plumber.
+Plumbing job in the lists is Airconditioning and Mechanical Services Plumber, Plumber (General), and Roof Plumber.

 Painting and Decoration